jlgore/tcpcap/README.md

 - [x] capture packets and log new connections.
 - [x] increment prometheus counters for total number of connections tracked and number of blocked IPs.
-- [ ] How to filter only incoming traffic.
+- [ ] How to filter only incoming traffic. -- see `QUESTIONS.md` if you encounter this bug I couldn't track down fuly.
 - [x] block IPs in iptables.
 Pray it blocks on the host.
     * Test blocks crashing application -- Resolved
     * Understand why some connections SHOULD be blocked and aren't --> i understand now my code was broken